benjilrm/ca-surface-water-sources/README.md

 # Overview
 This repository compiles Consumer Confidence Reports and Urban Water Management Plans into a dataset of surface water sources, sales and transfers for California community water systems.
 Additional variables related to public water systems, surface water sources, and surface water sales/transfers were joined and/or calculated using further datasets (see 'External Data Sources' below).
 The final dataset was converted into both an igraph object (facilitating network analysis on the dataset--see subfolder '4.
 Analysis') and into shapefiles (one for each of systems, sources, and connections) for upload to an interactive dashboard in ArcGIS Online, which you can find [here](https://bit.ly/CA_watersources_network).

+For further infrmation on methodology, data sources, and the variables in the final processed dataset, please see the Supplemental Data Documentation linked [here](https://docs.google.com/document/d/189OF5rqQSb2CFYDXUSJb0KPLgYTfg7ua34_v-jvnDzo/edit?tab=t.0)

 # Structure and Navigation
 The 'Scripts/' folder contains all relevant code.
 Run scripts based on numerical order of subfolders (and of scripts within folders).
 When unnumbered within a folder, scripts can be run in any given order.